Andrew-Flanagan/epbc-assignment/README.md

         Note: It seems there is a "right: 15%" offset applied to the images, removing this fixes the centering issue.
 ![alt text](images/Comparison.png)

+The following two are more so UX/observations than bugs.

 2. Clearing search filters does not automatically refresh results.

         When search filters are cleared using the 'Clear' button, the results are not automatically refreshed.